nyc-bobolinks-2016/EngageMe/README.md

   - User can create an account
   - User can edit their account
-  - User can login and logdout
+  - User can login and logout
   - User can create a new presentation
   - User can start a new presentation
   - User can monitor the emotional reaction to an in-progress presentation